- Written by Dr.Mehmet Demircioglu

 Frequency matters because repeated acute migraine medicine can create its own headache problem in some patients.
 The first recovery week should not become a cycle of pain, more tablets, poor sleep, nausea, and anxiety.
 If attacks are frequent before surgery, the migraine plan should be settled before donor grafts are used.

 This is part of the broader plan for medications after a hair transplant.
-The clinic should know which medicine is for surgery, which medicine is already part of your life, and which symptom should trigger contact instead of another tablet.
+The clinic should know which medicine is for surgery, which medicine is already part of your life, and which symptom should make you contact the team instead of taking another tablet.

-How do blood pressure and heart history change the advice?
+Blood pressure and heart history change the advice

-Blood pressure and heart history matter because sumatriptan is not neutral for every patient.
-If you have uncontrolled high blood pressure, chest pain, a previous heart attack, a stent, rhythm symptoms, stroke history, vascular disease, or strong risk factors that have not been reviewed, the answer cannot come from a hair transplant article alone.
+Blood pressure and heart history matter because sumatriptan can be the wrong medicine in some cardiovascular situations.
+Uncontrolled high blood pressure, chest pain, a previous heart attack, a stent, rhythm symptoms, stroke history, vascular disease, or strong risk factors that have not been reviewed are not small background details.

-The same patient may also be receiving local anesthesia and adrenaline in hair transplant surgery.
+This also matters when the same patient is receiving local anesthesia and adrenaline in hair transplant surgery.
 A temporary fast heartbeat from adrenaline, anxiety, caffeine, or medication can be harmless in one person and medically important in another.
-The preoperative history is where those differences are found.
+The preoperative history is what lets the surgeon separate those situations.

 If you already have high blood pressure and hair transplant surgery has been discussed, add migraine medicine to that conversation.
 If you have heart disease or a coronary stent before hair transplant surgery, do not make any triptan decision without the doctor managing that condition.

-The vomiting itself is usually not the same as graft loss.
-The bigger concerns are repeated retching, dehydration, bending forward, rubbing the forehead, wiping the scalp, falling, missing prescribed medicine, or ignoring a scalp change because the migraine is taking all attention.
+One episode of nausea or vomiting is usually not the same as graft loss.
+Repeated vomiting becomes a problem because it can make you bend forward, rub the forehead, wipe the scalp, fall, become dehydrated, miss prescribed medicine, or ignore a scalp change because the migraine is taking all attention.

 If nausea is part of your usual migraine pattern, plan for it before the operation.
-Ask which anti-nausea medicine is acceptable for you, what to do if you cannot keep tablets down, and when the clinic wants photos of the scalp.
-The graft-protection side of that problem belongs in vomiting after a hair transplant.
+Ask which nausea medicine is acceptable for you, what to do if you cannot keep tablets down, and when the clinic wants photos of the scalp.
+For graft protection, the related issue is vomiting after a hair transplant, because retching, bending, dehydration, or panic can lead to careless contact.

 Severe vomiting also changes travel safety.
 A patient who is dehydrated and dizzy is more likely to bump the head, sleep in a poor position, or make mistakes with washing and medication.
 Treat that as a recovery problem, not only as a migraine problem.

 Do not mix medicines casually during the first recovery nights.
-Sumatriptan may already make some patients feel tired, tight in the chest or neck, warm, dizzy, or unusual for a short period.
-Adding alcohol, sedatives, strong sleep medicine, or heavy caffeine can make the recovery less predictable.
+Sumatriptan may already make some people feel tired, tight in the chest or neck, warm, dizzy, or unusual for a short period.
+Adding alcohol, sedatives, strong sleep medicine, or heavy caffeine can make recovery less predictable.

 Caffeine can help some migraine patients and trigger symptoms in others.
 Early after surgery, it can also affect sleep, anxiety, pulse, and blood pressure.
-If caffeine is part of your migraine routine, connect that decision with the guidance on coffee after a hair transplant.
+If caffeine is part of your migraine routine, decide its timing together with the guidance on coffee after a hair transplant instead of treating it as an ordinary habit.

 Sleep medicine needs similar caution.
 A migraine patient may want to sleep through the attack, but a sedated patient may rub grafts, forget instructions, breathe poorly, or wake up confused.
 With sleeping pills after a hair transplant, approval matters more than the name of the tablet.

 Not every headache after surgery is migraine.
-The first days can include scalp tightness, swelling, poor sleep, neck position, caffeine withdrawal, travel fatigue, anxiety, dehydration, donor discomfort, or ordinary post-operative soreness.
+The first days can include scalp tightness, swelling, poor sleep, neck position, caffeine withdrawal, travel fatigue, anxiety, dehydration, donor discomfort, or ordinary after surgery soreness.
 Treating every headache as migraine can miss the real cause.

 A familiar migraine pattern gives useful clues.
 If the attack has the same side, light sensitivity, nausea pattern, and medicine response as your previous attacks, it may fit your known migraine history.
 If the headache is new, explosive, connected with neurological symptoms, chest symptoms, fever, or worsening scalp signs, it should be reviewed urgently.